NathanaelGo/the-halcyon-cradle/Places/1. Worlds/Promethea.md

 Was able to fight the gods, but when the architects were alerted, their world was destroyed.
 (Now ash Lava char)

 Conquered their ring

+Bridge the worlds together - their will of Lumina carried on